The Winning Formula Needed to Thrive in the New Shale Order

 Oil and Gas Industry

 Historically, when the industry encountered challenges it was able to cut costs, defer investments and wait for the “optimistic” cyclical turnaround in oil prices.
-This time, things have been different, not only because of concurrent supply & demand forces at play, but also the span through which it may playout.
-Going back 40+ years, majority of the shocks were induced due to sudden supply contractions in reaction to geopolitical unrest, resulting in price increases.
-Demand-side shocks were largely due to macroeconomic contractions and have been closely tied to larger economic cycles.
+This time, things have been different, not only because of concurrent supply & demand forces at play, but also the span through which it may play out.
+Going back 40+ years, the majority of the shocks were induced due to sudden supply contractions in reaction to geopolitical unrest, resulting in price increases.
+Demand-side shocks were primarily due to macroeconomic contractions and have been closely tied to larger economic cycles.
 Further analysis suggests supply-side shocks are normally shorter, lasting on average 5-6 months, and less severe, compared to demand shocks which require a longer recovery period (to pre-crisis levels).
 In 2020, the industry was faced with simultaneous supply and demand shocks, and the true extent of the damage is, unfortunately, yet to be determined.

-From the onset, US production has borne the brunt of the hit from the simultaneous demand contraction and supply fluctuations (in context of a flat supply curve).
+From the onset, US production has borne the brunt of the hit from the simultaneous demand contraction and supply fluctuations (in the context of a flat supply curve).
 Despite oil prices having recovered, after falling a dizzying 60%+ in April, the short-term outlook remains challenging (likely lasting well into 2021), as the erosion of demand caused by the COVID-19 pandemic continues to stunt an already challenged industry.
-Furthermore, it is worthwhile to acknowledge that the OPEC continues to hold back ~6mmboe/d of collective production that can easily be brought online as demand recovers or in a renewed attempt to gain market share, which would once again destabilize crude market (and near-term prices and industry sentiment along with it).
+Furthermore, it is worthwhile to acknowledge that OPEC continues to hold back ~6mmboe/d of collective production that can easily be brought online as demand recovers or in a renewed attempt to gain market share, which would once again destabilize the crude market (and near-term prices and industry sentiment along with it).

-The medium- and long-term outlook remains equally uncertain due to pressures for decarbonization, structural changes in societal habits (how we live, work, socialize, learn, shop and experience things) reducing energy intensity, abundant energy supply availability, and continuing debt obligations.
+The medium and long-term outlook remains equally uncertain due to pressures for decarbonization, structural changes in societal habits (how we live, work, socialize, learn, shop, and experience things) reducing energy intensity, abundant energy supply availability, and continuing debt obligations.

 History doesn’t repeat, but it often rhymes